RIPE-NCC/ripe-atlas-software-probe/README.rst

 ----

 The software probe uses TCP ports 2023 and 8080 internally.
-If another services is using these ports then the probe will not function correctly.
+If another service is using these ports then the probe will not function correctly.

 Runtime Configuration Options
 -----------------------------